 Historically, when we worked on copywriting projects, we charged by the word.
 This made it very easy to make budgets for projects and helped customers predict our likely costs.
 It was a contrast to the hourly rates charged by most marcomms and PR agencies because clients paid for output rather than effort.
 It aligned our interests with our clients’ because we were highly motivated to do a good job, quickly and minimise rewrites.
 Hourly billing pulls in the other direction by creating a false incentive to do unnecessary extra work.

 But Articulate has changed in the last two years.
 We’re still writing, of course, but we do other things as well, such as videos, infographics and social media, which aren’t so easily priced on per-word basis.
 Points pricing gives us a tool for pricing these new services in a consistent way.
+This keeps the company happy, because everyone gets their work acknowledged, and the clients love it, too.

 Also, we’ve made the change from being mostly project based to being mostly (almost exclusively) retainer based.
 As a result, we needed a more flexible pricing model.
 It’s simply not possible to make a plan in January about the precise content and marketing you need in July, for example.
 Yet, the new pricing model had to continue the principle of paying for output not effort, be easy to understand and predictable.
 This is where the points pricing comes: clients know that they are paying for deliverables but agreeing to decide exactly which deliverables at a later stage.
 Points pricing offers this flexibility.